ifilot/p2000t-sdcard/README.md

 the necessary software routines to grab .CAS files from said SD card and load them into memory.

-> [!WARNING]
-> Since version rev6 of the PCB, the I/O port has been changed to `0x40-0x4F`,
-> while older versions of the PCB use I/O port `0x60-0x6F`.
-Depending on which
-> version of the PCB you have, you need to use the right software packages.
-> The different versions are indicated by `0x40` and `0x60`.

 > [!TIP]
 > **Documentation**
 > * Detailed documentation included how-to procedures can be found [here](https://www.philips-p2000t.nl/cartridges/sdcard-cartridge.html#sdcard-cartridge)